PeterWil/adapt/troubleshoot.md

 # ADAPT – Troubleshooting & Developer Guide

 As researchers, we aim to make our code fully reproducible.
 However, due to the evolving nature of third-party APIs, tools, and malware samples, issues may arise.
-This guide outlines key modules, common pitfalls, and optimization tips for working and extending the ADAPT.
+This guide outlines key modules, common pitfalls, and optimization tips for working and extending ADAPT.

 ---